afefede/afefede/README.md

 - As a Developer I need to be able understand how the code works and what is needed to get started
 - As a Developer I need a well supported grid system to develop layouts.
 - As a Developer I need interface that allows Editors to manage site configurations.
+- As a Developer I need documentation of third-party libraries used in framework.

 ## Resources
 - [Simple Icons](https://github.com/simple-icons)